stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/running-the-local-smart-contracts-miner.rst

 Setting the timestamp for your LSC network
 -------------------------------------------------------------

-The timestamp is set in the `LocalSmartContracts <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.LocalSmartContracts.Networks/LocalSmartContractsNetwork.cs>`_ class, which inherits from the  `PoANetwork <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.Bitcoin.Features.PoA/PoANetwork.cs>`_ class and defines the LSC network.
+The timestamp is set in the `LocalSmartContractsNetwork <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.LocalSmartContracts.Networks/LocalSmartContractsNetwork.cs>`_ class, which inherits from the `PoANetwork <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.Bitcoin.Features.PoA/PoANetwork.cs>`_ class and defines the LSC network.
 The following code excerpt from the ``LocalSmartContracts()`` constructor shows the line of code where the genesis block property is set:

 ::